Probing the history of Solar System through the cratering records on Vesta and Ceres: Dynamical and physical model

-where $\overline{m}_{p}$ and $m_{0}$ are expressed in $g$, $r$ is expressed in $AU$ and $\beta=1.68$.
-The value $m_{0}$ is the average mass of a planetesimal at $1\,AU$.
-The functional form of $Q(r)$ can be obtained by coupling eq. \ref{numdenslaw} with the relationship governing the surface density profile in the Solar Nebula
+where $Q(r)$ represents the radial dependence of the number surface density $n(m,r)$ and we superimposed a Maxwell-Boltzmann distribution to the semi-empirical relationship of Eq. \ref{masslaw}.\\ The functional form of $Q(r)$ can be obtained by coupling Eq. \ref{numdenslaw} with the relationship governing the surface density profile in the Solar Nebula

-where we assumed the standard density-heliocentric distance relationship and put $n_s=1.5$.
-The value $\sigma_p$ is the mass density of the planetesimals, $\sigma$ is the mass density of the gas in the Solar Nebula, $\sigma_{0}$ is the mass density of the gas at $1\,AU$ and $\alpha$ is the dust to gas ratio: here we made the classical assumption $\alpha=10^{-2}$.
-In the following, all the distances $r$, when normalised to $1\,AU$, will be indicated with the capital letter $R$ while the symbol $AU$ will indicate the value $1\,AU=1.49597870691\times10^{13}\,cm$.\\ By integrating eq. \ref{numdenslaw} over $m$ we obtain
+where $\sigma_p$ is the surface mass density of the planetesimals, $\sigma$ is the surface mass density of the gas in the protoplanetary nebula, $\sigma_{0}=2700$ g cm$^{-2}$ is the surface mass density of the gas at $1\,AU$ and $\xi$ is the dust to gas ratio.
+As anticipated, we used the standard assumptions for the Solar Nebula, setting $n_s=1.5$ and $\xi=10^{-2}$.
+In the following, when the distance $r$ is implicitly normalised to $1$ AU it will be indicated with the capital letter $R$, while the symbol $1\,AU$ will indicate the value of the astronomical unit expressed in cm, i.e. $1\,AU=1.49597870691\times10^{13}\,cm$.\\ By integrating Eq. \ref{numdenslaw} over $m$ we obtain